fshowalter/movielog/reviews/inside-out-2015.md

 It’s an efficient opening act with one misstep.
 Sadness is frustrating.
 Her actions feel plot-driven and, compared to Joy, her character arc is shallow.

-The plot kicks in when Riley, now age 11, finds herself uprooted by a move to San Fransisco.
+The plot kicks in when Riley, now age 11, finds herself uprooted by a move to San Francisco.
 At first, Joy coaxes Riley to remain positive.
 But a dilapidated house, frazzled parents, a new school, and a moving van that seems to circumnavigate the globe en-route to San Francisco, take their toll.

 Things get even worse when Joy and Sadness find themselves stranded far from Headquarters.
 This renders Riley unable to feel either of their respective emotions.